ay0408/SID/README.md

 In practice, the value of $\beta$ should be determined based on factors such as $\mathbb{E}\[S(x) \cdot Z\]$ and depends on the query function $f$; therefore, it must be considered in light of each specific analytical task.
 However, in any case, the experimental results suggest that using Smooth Indistinguishable Distributions can significantly reduce the expected noise amount compared to existing mechanisms.

 ## Important Future Challenges
-・Theoretically investigating an "optimal" smooth indistinguishable distribution, for example, minimizes the expected noise amount.
+・Theoretically investigating an "optimal" smooth indistinguishable distribution that, for example, minimizes the expected noise amount.

 ・The differential privacy guarantees in Theorems 1 and 2 are not perfectly tight.
 For example, the value of $\frac{S(y)}{S(x)}$ should be handled with greater care.
 By investigating tighter guarantees, I would like to find a more reasonable family of probability distributions for $\epsilon$-indistinguishable mechanisms that satisfies more detailed conditions.